A-Mokhtar-Gharba-QA/QA-PlayWright-JS/README.md

 08) HTML Report with rich diagnostics
 09) Tests with Tags and/or Suites
 10) CI / GitHub Integration
-11) An intentionaly failed test case for demonstration
+11) An intentionally failed test case for demonstration